 For various reasons you may conclude that you simply cannot meet the clinical evidence requirements set forth in the EU MDR or this guidance document.
 What should you do?
 Well the guidance is quite clear that if you don’t have enough supporting clinical evidence to support your device intended purpose – including indications and claims – you’ll need to narrow the indications for use statement and/or intended purpose until it is supported by clinical evidence.
 That’s clearly not a very desirable option, but neither is the prospect of generating more clinical data.

 Still Confused?
 We Can Help.

 Don’t worry; making sense of the clinical requirements found in MEDDEV 2.7-1 rev 4, the EU MDR, and a growing body of guidance documents is daunting for even the most seasoned regulatory professional.
 Our team of European medical device regulatory experts focuses on helping companies meet the EU Medical Device Regulation and associated clinical requirements.
-Regardless of whether you have a legacy device that will transition to the EU MDR or an entirely new product seeking CE for the first time, we can perform a detailed EU MDR gap analysis to give you a clear sense of where you are now and where you need to be.
+Regardless of your situation, we can perform a detailed EU MDR gap analysis to give you a clear sense of where you are now and where you need to be.
 It’s our goal to make sure you’re prepared for your next Notified Body audit.